agausmann/perftree/README.md

 - `$fen` is the [Forsyth-Edwards Notation][fen] string of a "base" position (set by the `fen` command)

-- `$moves` is a space-separated list of moves starting from the base position, as set by the `move`/`unmove`/`moves` commands.
+- `$moves` is a space-separated sequence of moves starting from the base position, as set by the `move`/`unmove`/`moves` commands.
   The moves are formatted in UCI notation: `$source$target$promotion`, where castling is encoded as the king's move during the castle.
 Examples: `e2e4`, `e1g1`, `a7b8Q`.